sbohmann/node-static-sites/README.md

 `configuration.json` contains the following settings:

-- `source_directory`: contains the .pug, .json, and .md files from which the pages is generated into the target directory
+- `source_directory`: Contains the .pug, .json, and .md files from which the pages is generated into the target directory.
-- `static_content_directory`: contains static content that is copied unchanged to the target directory
+- `static_content_directory`: Contains static content that is copied unchanged to the target directory.
-- `target_directory`: the target directory to which the generated pages and static are written
+- `target_directory`: The target directory to which the generated pages and static are written.
-- `overwrite_silently`: if true, files in the target directory will be overwritten
+- `overwrite_silently`: If true, files in the target directory will be overwritten.
-- `delete_non_generated_files`: if true, files in the target directory not originating from generation or copying static content
+- `delete_non_generated_files`: If true, files in the target directory not originating from generation or copying static content.
+Empty directories will be removed as well.

 ## Risks associated with changing the configuration